b0bh00d/Hg-Suite/README.md

 The following sections document the commands available, their purpose, and where applicable, how best to employ them.

-Each command would be executed by running the entry point "PyHg.py" module, and passing in the command selector along with any additional command-line arguments.
+Each command is  executed by running the entry point "PyHg.py" module, and passing in the command selector along with any additional command-line arguments.
 As an example, I use [Cmdr](https://github.com/cmderdev/cmder) as my shell under Windows, and it allows me to set a large set of macros, so I